 Protecting an Engine from Ethanol

 Besides being corrosive, ethanol also disintegrates plastic, rubber, or fiberglass.
 Happily, there are ways to handle an ethanol problem.
-Besides using the proper additives, you should use nylon tubing or fuel lines instead of rubber or plastic.
+Besides using the proper gas additives for old cars, you should use nylon tubing or fuel lines instead of rubber or plastic.
 Also, replace a fiberglass fuel tank with a stainless steel tank.
 Changing out the O-rings can help too.

-For an additive, use a non-alcohol based fuel treatment.
+For an safe additive for classic cars, use a non-alcohol based fuel treatment.
 This type of solution will prevent additional water accumulation in the gas.
 Never use an ethanol-based fuel treatment when you are using an ethanol-based gas.

 –Fuel stabilizers maintain gas efficiency during the times a car is not used.
 The stabilizers prevent the hard starts that result from engine corrosion.
 Troubles with starting typically occur when the gas separates.